Aerogram: History

 On 1 March 1941, the air mail service between the Middle East and the UK was started, using a combination of British Overseas Airways flying boats and military transport.
 The private nature of the air letter ensured its popularity among its users and that popularity, with its lightness, brought about its continued use as the civilian air letter (aerogramme) and the British military "bluey". (see British Forces Post Office for further information).
 The aerogramme cost 6d to send anywhere in the world from 1943 to 1966, increasing to 9d until the decimalisation of British currency in 1971, then increasing gradually to 45p (decimal), 18 times the introductory price, in 2006.

 On 29 April 1947, the US introduced a 10 cent Air Letter Sheet.
 The same imprinted stamp with the propeller plane was used until updated with a jet airliner image in 1958.
 The US issued a total of 25 aerograms until 1999.
 The production of United States aerograms has ceased.
-Linn's Stamp News in late 2006 reported that the United States Postal Service had announced as the supply of aerograms on hand at post offices were exhausted the stock would not be replenished.
+Linn's Stamp News in late 2006 reported that the United States Postal Service had announced that as the supply of aerograms on hand at post offices were exhausted the stock would not be replenished.
 It quotes David Failor, Postal Service executive director of stamp services as explaining, "Demand for these has been next to nothing for the past five years."

 With the decline in postal communication, aerograms have been withdrawn by various postal services.
-Royal Mail in the United Kingdom discontinued the aerogram in 2012. they were still provided by Australia Post.
+Royal Mail in the United Kingdom discontinued the aerogram in 2012.
+Japan Post Holdings announced its aerogram service would end on 30 September 2023.
+As of July 2024, they were still provided by Australia Post and Hongkong Post.